History of Venice

 Venice became part of the Kingdom of Italy in 1866.

-On 19 April 1893, the City Council of Venice and the mayor Riccardo Selvatico passed a resolution to create a national art exhibition in the Lagoon.
+On April 19th 1893, the City Council of Venice and the mayor Riccardo Selvatico passed a resolution to create a national art exhibition in the Lagoon.
 The first Venice Biennale was inaugurated on 30 April 1895.
-Today, it is one of the most renowned art exhibitions in the world.
+Today, it's one of the most renowned art exhibitions in the world.

 The Serenissima suffered great urban and territorial changes at the beginning of the twentieth century.
 In 1917, a part of Mestre was added to Venice.
 The Italian government decided to develop a residential area on Porto Marghera.